Your check-in location will depend on your group and arrival date.

 If the office is closed, contact University Police or Residence Life for assistance.

 - Penn State id+ Card or other photo ID

 - Yourself (you may not send a friend or family member to check-in for you)

 - Members of your family may unload your vehicle while you check in.

 - Please move your vehicle to a designated parking lot as soon as it is unloaded.

 Learn what to bring and what to leave behind.

 Pack light when you come for Arrival!
 Don't bring all your belongings on your first trip to campus.
-Use this list as your guide.
+Use our What to Pack list as your guide.
 You may want to wait to see how much storage space you have and then plan on bringing additional items at another time.

 Roommate and Room Assignment